-The most commonly used clamp or compression systems in scooters are HIC, SCS and ICS.
+The most commonly used clamp or compression systems in scooters are HIC, SCS, and ICS.
 Among them, the HIC uses slitted handlebars.
-SCS uses plain non-slitted handlebars and ICS uses an internal threading.
+SCS uses plain non-slitted handlebars and ICS uses internal threading.
 So it is wise to get a scooter bar that supports your current compression system.

 You’ll be glad to know that certain bike repair shops offer modifications for the scooter bars to enable proper fitting.
 But it is better to get a bar that fits right away.

 Be sure to check the desired bar height that is the most comfortable for you.
 Because although it is possible to cut down a bar to your desired size, you cannot go the other way round.
 So keep that in mind.

 6. Finish & Paint Job